-In general, low-frequency waves travel further than high-frequency waves because there is less energy transferred to the medium.
+In general, low-frequency waves travel further than high-frequency waves because less energy is transferred to the medium.
 Low-frequency waves are also more omnidirectional and are less prone to scatter when reflected off of a surface.

 A low-frequency sound wave can effectively move around objects and cause larger objects to resonate and produce sounds themselves.

 So bass frequencies do have some advantages when travelling through air.
-However, they must have big loudspeakers such as subwoofers to effectively reproduce them and propagate them through the air.
+However, they must have big loudspeakers such as subwoofers to reproduce them and propagate them through the air effectively.

 Of course, this is only to do with playing back audio.
 Low-end frequencies happen in nature without the use of a subwoofer all the time.

-Headphones are not designed to project sound waves across long distances and so they do not have subwoofers.
+Headphones are not designed to project sound waves across long distances, so they do not have subwoofers.
 They produce bass in an entirely different way.

 How Do Headphones Produce Sub-Bass & Bass Frequencies?